|

 Trisha Yearwood with literally hundreds of well-known names in between.
 The Bluebird

-Cafés motto is Shhh! and they mean it!
+Cafe's motto is "Shhh!" and they mean it!
 Guests who would rather chat

 than listen are cordially invited to go somewhere else.